Our Journey: A Timeline of Impact

 During COVID-19 lockdowns, the school provides emergency food packs to families.

-AF4K joins HADA (Health and Development Aid Abroad) as a project named P4K-Zambia, increasing donation capacity.
+AF4K joins HADA (Health and Development Aid Abroad) as a project, now known as Zambia - A Future 4 Kids ZMB-500.

 Construction begins on a four-classroom block at Kaloko.